jarv/newsgoat/README.md

 ## Alternatives

-- The original CLI based newsreader [newsbeuter](https://github.com/akrennmair/newsbeuter).
+- The original terminal-based newsreader [newsbeuter](https://github.com/akrennmair/newsbeuter).
 - Newsbeuter was archived, and I think was forked as [newsboat](https://github.com/newsboat/newsboat) and re-written in Rust.
-- [nom](https://github.com/guyfedwards/nom) is a similar CLI based news reader (also written in Go).
+- [nom](https://github.com/guyfedwards/nom) is a similar terminal-based news reader (also written in Go).

-If you know of any other CLI based RSS readers worth mentioning here please add them!
+If you know of any other terminal-based RSS readers worth mentioning here please add them!

 ## Configure